 You CAN Go From This . . .

 Individual therapy and driving anxiety support groups are offered in our Los Angeles office location.
 We also offer driving anxiety treatment by phone throughout California (including San Francisco, San Diego, Santa Barbara, Orange county, Riverside County, Fresno, Marin, San Bernardino, Monterey, San Luis Obispo, Santa Clara, Ventura).

 Because we're very aware of the lack of driving anxiety treatment specialists throughout the U.S., we offer phone sessions when appropriate to people all over the country (including Atlanta, Dallas, Denver, Austin, Phoenix, Houston, Chicago, New York, Seattle, New Jersey, Boston, Philidelphia, Pittsburgh, Washington DC, Providence RI, and more).
-This has proven to be a very successful method in treating fear of driving.
+This has proven to be a very successful method in treating fear of driving (also known as vehophobia).

 List Of Commonly Treated Driving Anxiety Symptoms at The April Center:

 Are you suffering with any of these symptoms?